petitoff/react-projects/README.md

 ### Birthday Reminder
 A simple website that displays who is having a birthday today.

+A [live version](https://petitoff-birthday-reminder.netlify.app/) of the page is available.

 ![clipboard.png](imgs/eGpp044og-clipboard.png)

 The page gets data from the data.js file.
 The data is saved as an object in the list.